 Entering 2021, the worst of the aviation industry's COVID-19 downturn may be behind us, but the pandemic's impact is not.
 Just how long its effects will linger is an open question, but the road to recovery looks long and winding.
+Here's the 2021 aviation industry outlook as of writing.

 The aviation industry outlook we published just 12 months ago already feels like it's from some distant past.
 At that time, rosy growth predictions made it seem like the industry's good times would continue indefinitely.
 But what a difference a year makes.